pi-base/web/README.md

 - `compile` – watches `/workspaces/web/data` and serves its contents at `localhost:3141/refs/heads/(:branch)`, consistent with the production S3 API.
-- `viewer:build` – watches `/workspaces/web/packages/viewer`, and rebuilds the
+- `viewer` – watches and servers `/workspaces/web/packages/viewer`, rebuilding
-  viewer on change.
-- `viewer:serve` – serves the built viewer on the network
+  and reloading on changes.

 Note that changes to `packages/core` do not currently automatically trigger a rebuild of the package and its dependencies.